frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 If you look closely, this tag doesn't have an end tag (there's no `</img>`).
 Instead, it's just a "self-closing" tag (`<img/>`).

+The URL we used in the example above works for this textbook, but you may have to setup your URL very differently.

+* One approach is to cheat and use a direct hyperlink.
+This is a risky strategy, because you are now at the mercy of whatever external service is hosting the image.
+What if they make the image private, take down the image, or, even worse, change the image later?
+For a professional site, you do not want to take such risks.
+* Another approach is to place the image in the `public` folder of your application, which allows you to link to the image after it is built.
+There is [advice out there](https://stackoverflow.com/questions/47196800/reactjs-and-images-in-public-folder) on how to do so.
+This has [drawbacks too](https://create-react-app.dev/docs/using-the-public-folder/#adding-assets-outside-of-the-module-system), since the public folder is meant to exist somewhat outside of the compilation of your website.
+If there is a mistake with your path, the error messages you get will be less helpful.
+* Our favored approach is to place the image in your `src` folder (perhaps further within an `assets` or `images` subfolder) and then import the image using code, which is [explained in this guide](https://stackoverflow.com/questions/39999367/how-do-i-reference-a-local-image-in-react).
+This surfaces errors more easily.
+You may find this more difficult to get started with, since it requires a bit more code, but long-term this is how we usually recommend you include images.
+You can learn more about this approach in [this page](https://create-react-app.dev/docs/adding-images-fonts-and-files).

 # Editing CSS

 There are two ways to change the style of a elements.
 You can use the `style` attribute or edit the rules in the `App.css` file.
 Let's run through some quick examples.